jadecobra/python_tdd_exercises/source/classes/inheritance.rst

 .. code-block:: python

-  E       AttributeError: module 'src.classes' has no attribute 'WParentheses'
+  AttributeError: module 'src.classes' has no attribute 'WParentheses'

 ----